parkerdan/React-Native-Rails-Universal-Linking/README.md

         })
         .catch((e) => {})

-   // This listener handles the case where the app is woken up from the Universal Linking Linking.addEventListener('url', this.appWokeUp);
+   // This listener handles the case where the app is woken up from the Universal or Deep Linking Linking.addEventListener('url', this.appWokeUp);
   }